 An additional actuarial method used in arriving at the actuarial valuation is so-called "smoothing," whereby the difference between the market value of assets and the actuarial value of assets is smoothed over a period of three years to offset the effects of volatility of market values in any single year.
-The following chart presents, for each program, the actuarial accrued liability, the actuarial value of assets, the unfunded actuarial liability, the funded ratio of the plan based on the actuarial value of assets, the market value of assets, the funded ratio of the plan based on the market value of assets and the ratio of the actuarial value of assets and the ratio of the actuarial value of assets.
+The following chart presents, for each program, the actuarial accrued liability, the actuarial value of assets, the unfunded actuarial liability, the funded ratio of the plan based on the actuarial value of assets, the market value of assets and the ratio of the actuarial value of assets over the market value of assets.